Adaptations for Gas Exchange (AQA AS Biology)

 A theory called the gill oxygen limitation theory (GOLT) states that the surface area of fish gills increases more slowly than fish metabolic requirements as body size increases.

-State how the graph provides support for the GOLT and suggest how this might affect fish growth.
+Suggest how the data in Figure 1 provides support for the GOLT and suggest how this might affect fish growth.

 4c3 marks